 Apsara PolarDB is a next-generation relational database of Alibaba Cloud.
-With three independent engines, Apsara PolarDB is fully compatible with MySQL and PostgreSQL, and highly compatible with Oracle syntax.
-Apsara PolarDB allows you to expand the storage to up to 100 TB and scale out an individual cluster to up to 16 nodes.
+PolarDB allows you to expand the storage to up to 100 TB and scale out an individual cluster to up to 16 nodes.
 This makes it applicable in various scenarios.
+With three independent engines, PolarDB is fully compatible with MySQL and PostgreSQL, and highly compatible with Oracle syntax.

 - Compute and storage separation

-Apsara PolarDB runs in a cluster architecture.
-An Apsara PolarDB cluster contains one writer node (primary node) and multiple reader nodes (read-only nodes).
+PolarDB runs in a cluster architecture.
+A PolarDB cluster contains one writer node (primary node) and multiple reader nodes (read-only nodes).
 All nodes share the same underlying physical storage (PolarStore) through PolarFileSystem.

 - Read/write splitting